senzing-garage/serve-grpc/docs/examples.md

     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetVersion
     ```

-### Docker example - Using postgres Docker container
+### Docker example - Using Postgres database

+This example shows how to use a Postgres database with the Senzing gRPC Server.

+The example brings up a Postgres Docker container.
+If you already have a Postgres database:

+- Steps #1 and #2 may be skipped
+- The `SENZING_TOOLS_DATABASE_URL` value needs to reference your Postgres database
+- The `--network` argument is no longer needed

 1. Create a Docker network.